OUR HEADLINE PARTNER and SPONSOR of the OVERALL YOUNG ACHIEVER OF THE YEAR AWARD

 The Yorkshire Asian Young Achievers awards (The YAYAs) is the ﬁrst scheme of its kind set up to recognise the efforts of young people aged 16-30, of South Asian heritage born or living and working in Yorkshire.

 Its special focus is on those socially-mobile young achievers who have overcome deprivation and disadvantage, or have broken through traditional barriers to progress.
-The awards aim to: Promote social mobility among young South Asians Identify role models to help inspire others from the relevant communities Encourage young South Asians to seek out and take up further and higher education opportunities The awards will be presented during a fabulous virtual event on Wednesday, November 11, 2020.
-It will be hosted by the fabulous award-winning BBC Radio and TV presenter and stand-up comedian Noreen Khan.
+The awards aim to: Promote social mobility among young South Asians Identify role models to help inspire others from the relevant communities Encourage young South Asians to seek out and take up further and higher education opportunities.
+The awards were presented during a fabulous virtual event on Wednesday, November 11, 2020.
+It was hosted by the fabulous award-winning BBC Radio and TV presenter and stand-up comedian Noreen Khan.